DNXLabs/terraform-aws-backup/README.md

 This terraform module automate the backup of data across AWS services using a resource tag.

 The following resources will be created:
  - An Identity and Access Management (IAM) that Provides AWS Backup permissions to create backups of all supported resource types on your behalf.

-In addition you have the option to specifies:
+ - AWS Backup - It is a fully managed backup service that makes it easy to centralize and automate the backup of data across AWS services
+ - AWS Vault - Backup vaults are containers where your backups are stored.
+You can have one default vault, or multiple vaults to backup to.
+ - AWS Backup plan - Backup rules specify the backup schedule, backup window, and lifecycle rules.
      - The amount of time AWS Backup attempts a backup before canceling the job and returning an error
+        - The default value is 120
      - The number of days after creation that a recovery point is moved to cold storage
+        - The default value is 30
      - The number of days after creation that a recovery point is deleted.
 Must be 90 days greater than cold storage
+        - The default value is 120
      - The amount of time in minutes before beginning a backup
+        - The default value is 60
      - A cron specifying when AWS Backup initiates a backup job

 <!--- BEGIN_TF_DOCS --->